 As this varies from person to person, the DVSA does not recommend a specific set of hours.
 However, a 2014 study by the agency revealed that the average learner requires 42.6 hours of professional instruction, plus 15.7 hours of practice with friends and family before being test ready.
 PassMeFast therefore recommends between 40 and 50 hours for complete beginners.

 ③ Can you drive straight away after passing your test?

 Yep, once you’ve been given your certificate (and thanked your instructor) you’re good to go!
+At least, as long as you’ve got the right young driver or black box (telematics) insurance cover to do so—driving without insurance is illegal.
 If you’re still riding the high of passing, though, it might be an idea to let someone else drive you back from the test centre while you soak in the good news.

 ④ What do I do if I fail my driving test?